 There are many reasons why your back is prone to pain.
 Back pain happens when there is a problem in your spinal joints, muscles, discs or nerves.
 Sometimes, the issue may start with a simple muscle tightness which then radiates to spinal problem.

-The back is suppose to stay steady while the hips remain mobile.
+The back is supposed to stay steady while the hips remain mobile.
 But when a person experiences lower back pain due to poor hip flexor muscles, they also suffer from tightness resulting to less movements and unstable spine.
 This means when dealing with a problem such as back pain, we need to think of it as an integrated system.

 To prevent the back from flexing or extending and keep it steady, the hips should be mobile enough to withstand our movements.
 If the hips are mobile and flexible, the spine will stop wobbling from trying to carry your weight and it will remain stable.